 What is a Music Therapist?

 Building on years of musical training, music therapists come to the profession from many different backgrounds and work in many different ways.
-A music therapist is a graduate of a music therapy degree training program approved by the Canadian Association for Music Therapy.
+A music therapist is a graduate of a music therapy degree training program approved by the Canadian Association of Music Therapists.

 Training includes extensive academic and experiential coursework, clinical experience, supervised practicums and a 1000 hour supervised internship.
 Additionally, a music therapist attains the peer-reviewed Music Therapist Accredited (MTA) designation by meeting the requirements of CAMT’s accreditation process, and maintaining active CAMT membership.